 Windows XP virtual machine on VirtualBox

-Here is the glance of the steps we are going to follow for the installation of Window XP Virtual Machine using ISO file on VirtualBox running on Windows 10.
-However, steps will be the same for Windows 8, Windows 7 and Windows Vista.
+Here is a glance at the steps we are going to follow for the installation of Windows XP Virtual Machine using ISO file on VirtualBox running on Windows 10.
+However, the steps will be the same for Windows 8, Windows 7, and Windows Vista.

 - Install Oracle VirtualBox on your Windows 10/8/7 PC